- Travel and Places

 Bored Children Are Not Fun

-When you are packing the carry ons for your child or infant, don't forget to bring something to occupy them in the terminal and on the airplane.
+When you are packing the carry on for your little ones, don't forget to bring something to occupy them in the terminal and on the airplane.

 More rules of thumb: